 Modern Architecture 2.0

-From minimalist lofts to warmly contemporary ranch houses and timeless vacation retreats, choices in modern home design for the 21st Century just increased dramatically, thanks to our new Exclusive Studio Collection of plans by an invited panel of award-winning architects and designers from across the country.
+From minimalist lofts to warmly contemporary ranch houses and timeless vacation retreats, choices in modern home design for the 21st Century just increased dramatically, thanks to our new Exclusive Signature Collection of plans by an invited panel of award-winning architects and designers from across the country.
 Unique to Houseplans.com, these plans express modern living elegantly and efficiently while celebrating nature.
 Multiple exterior and interior elevations are included in each plan set, making these designs among the most detailed in our inventory.
 Here’s a sampling, and it’s just the beginning!

 Steel Case House by architect Gregory La Vardera, draws inspiration from the Eames Case Study House of 1949.